txt/mase/src/tex/settingup.md

 + `make timm` should be used if Github complains that it does not know who you are.
   Before running this one, edit this rule to include your name and email.
++ `make tests` is a little unit test engine, discussed later.

 Tip:

 + IMPORTANT: When writing a `Makefile`, all indentations have to be made using the tab character, not 8 spaces.